RocketChat/Rocket.Chat.Demo.App/README.md

   - ✅ Log to sdtout

 ### Simple Slash Commands
-  - ✅ Example Slash Command with subcommand pattern
+  - ✅ Slash Command with subcommand pattern and subcommand aliases
   - ✅ Slash Command that returns a Notification
   - ✅ Slash Command that returns a Message

 ### Advanced Slash Commands
   - ✅ Help and Description
   - Slash Command with Preview
-### UI Blocks

 ### Action Buttons
   - ✅ Registering Action Buttons
   - ✅ Handling Action Buttons